danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 * Login
   - Can login as the Admin, allowing for the managment of needs
   - Can login as a Helper, allowing for the funding of needs

+* Helper & Admin
 - Can view the needs in the Cupboard
-- Can search the Cupboard for needs based on title

 * Helper
   - As a Helper, can add needs to the funding basket
   - As a Helper, can remove needs from the funding basket
   - As a Helper, can checkout the funding basket
+  - Can search the Cupboard for needs based on title

 * Admin
   - As the Admin, can create a new need in the cupboard
   - As the Admin, can remove the needs from the cupboard